-We involve schools, youth groups and libraries in creative, environmentally-themed activities throughout the year.
-We also engage with and consult other relevant organisations and invite commercial and community premises to hold events that contain a marine, coastal, environmental or wellbeing theme.
+Throughout the year we involve schools, youth groups and libraries in creative, environmentally themed activities.
+We also work with partner organisations and invite local businesses and community venues to host events with a marine, coastal, environmental or wellbeing focus.

 Our Values for our annual festival: